 A CRFI of 0.41 and 24m (80') clear width is YPA's operational objective to maintain and further maintenance/resources might not be used to achieve a higher friction as part of priority #1 work.
 It is understood that under certain wind/weather conditions, this friction and or cleared width may not be adequate for all aircraft types using YPA.
-Therefor it is incumbent upon the airline/pilot to indicate their requirements for the weather conditions and or request further maintenance.
+Therefor it is incumbent upon the airline/pilot to indicate their requirements for the weather conditions, request further maintenance and accept any additional fees for service.
 Further friction or cleared width maintenance will be performed as a first priority of priority #2 items.